Menu

 Westchester nonprofits value their partnerships with government.
 If barriers and complexities can be eliminated, more funding, time, and energy can go toward maximizing quality services to Westchester residents.

-• For the nonprofit sector to better understand the concerns of government partners,
+• To better understand the concerns of government partners,

-• To establish intentional dialogue between nonprofits and government funders to discuss challenges and work toward feasible solutions.
+• To promote intentional dialogue between nonprofits and government partners to discuss challenges and work toward feasible solutions.

 Join Us at a Public Policy Committee Meeting